-Our dumb waiters can travel up to 30 metres or 12 stops and carries up to two standard loads - 50kg or 100kg.
-If you require a larger lift, our Trolleylift can travel up to 18m with up to 6 stops and carry loads of up to 300kg.
+Dumbwaiters can travel up to 30 metres or 12 stops and in 50kg or 100kg loads.
+Trolley lifts can travel up to 18m with up to 6 stops and carry loads of up to 300kg.
 We're also able to supply bespoke options too.

 Can these lifts withstand being used all day?

-Service lifts are workhorses, built to last and to be well used.
+These lifts are workhorses built to last and be well used.
+The average loads are typically 360 per day for a dumbwaiter and 180 per day for a trolley lift.
 Our longest serving Microlift on our service records is over 39 years old and still going strong!
-Like a car the key to the longevity is proper care and regular maintenance with a lift service provider.
+Like a car, the key to longevity is proper care and regular maintenance.

 How long does it take to install a service lift?

-We supply most of our Stannah service lifts from our warehouses in the UK, meaning we can supply and install them in just a few days, subject to builder’s work.
-We always do our best to minimise interruption time to your business, working on weekends and evenings to minimise disruption.
+We supply most of our Stannah service lifts from our warehouses in the UK, meaning we can supply and install them in just a few days.
+We always do our best to minimise interruption time to your business, working on weekends and evenings if needed.

 If your commercial premises, school, kitchen, restaurant or shop has two or more catering/serving floors, then you'll likely require some sort of service lift.
-Here at Stannah we offer a broad range of goods and service lifts so can advise on the best product to suit your needs, you can see more on our product ranges.
+Here at Stannah, we offer a broad range of goods and service lifts so we can advise on the best product to suit your needs; you can see more on our product ranges.

 With over 50,000 installations across the UK and nearly 100,000 units in our service portfolio, we offer a wide range of lift solutions and services to move people and goods.
 Take a look at our product range or simply get in touch.Contact Us